-Soft and sweet Peanut Butter Blossoms are a classic cookie and perfect for your next holiday cookie tray.
+Peanut Butter Blossoms are a classic cookie and perfect for your next holiday cookie tray.
 Soft peanut butter cookies are coated in sugar and topped with a Hershey’s chocolate kiss.

 I can’t think of a more iconic and recognizable cookie than the peanut butter blossom.
 Peanut butter and chocolate are the perfect pairing in these easy to make cookies.

 They’re a crowd-pleasing favorite, especially around the holidays.
 What cookie tray is complete without these Hershey’s kiss cookies?